liangzhaolz/presentations-publications/index.md

 ### Publications
-*Accepted*  Zhao, L. and Chodroff, E. (2022).
-The ManDi Corpus: A Spoken Corpus of Mandarin Regional Dialects. *Proceedings of LREC 2022*.
+Zhao, L. and Chodroff, E. (2022).
+The ManDi Corpus: A Spoken Corpus of Mandarin Regional Dialects.
+To appear in *Proceedings of LREC 2022*. [preprint](LREC2022_Zhao&Chodroff_paper.pdf)

-*Accepted*  Zhao, L., Sloggett, S. & Chodroff, E. (2022).
-Top-down and bottom-up processing of familiar and unfamiliar Mandarin dialect tone systems. *Proceedings of Speech Prosody 2022*. [pdf](XXX)
+Zhao, L., Sloggett, S. & Chodroff, E. (2022).
+Top-down and bottom-up processing of familiar and unfamiliar Mandarin dialect tone systems.
+To appear in *Proceedings of Speech Prosody 2022*.[preprint](ZhaoSloggettChodroff_SpeechProsody_2022.pdf)

 The Structure of Space in Amsterdam, published in Overseas English, 2015 (20).
 ISSN1009-5039.(*Chinese*)